dora-rs/dora-rs.github.io/docs/guides/Development/dynamic-node.md

 # Dynamic Node

-Dynamic node aims to make dora development simpler by just using default python or cargo to run a node.
+Run node by calling python, jupyter or cargo.
+All you have to do is specify that the node is dynamic in the dataflow and specify the node id within the node code and you will be able to run the node natively without using `dora start`.

 ## Getting Started

-Let's imagine this one node example:
+You can try this mininal one node example:

 ```yaml
 nodes: